ShaggyHW/navpathService/rust/navpath-service/README.md

 # navpath-service

-Axum-based HTTP service that serves pathfinding over a grid with optional HPA*/micro-A* planning against a read-only SQLite database.
+Axum-based HTTP service that serves pathfinding over a grid using a database-backed HPA* planner (micro A* is used internally for intra-cluster refinement).
+A read-only SQLite database is required.

 - Health: GET /healthz → {"status":"ok"}
 - Readiness: GET /readyz → {"ready":true|false} (opens DB and performs a minimal query)